HarshitJainn/Mini-AI-Interview-Screener/README.md

-Absolutely — here is the same README in clean, plain text, no emojis, no code blocks, no YAML formatting.
-Just copy and paste directly into GitHub.

----

 # Mini AI Interview Screener (Backend Only)

 This project is a lightweight backend service that evaluates candidate answers using an LLM (Gemini 2.5 Flash).
 It produces: